 The Breastfeeding Support Unit (BSU) is a unique service offering outpatient and inpatient consultations to postnatal mothers.
 Days of operation are Monday to Friday, excluding public holidays.

-Each morning during the week our BSU provides outpatient follow up which is available to women who have had their baby at the Royal Hospital for Women and are in the first 2 weeks after the birth of the baby.
+Each afternoon during the week our BSU provides outpatient follow up which is available to women who have had their baby at the Royal Hospital for Women and are in the first 2 weeks after the birth of the baby.
 This service is provided by appointment only.

 Antenatal Breastfeeding Information Session

 This is a one and a half hour session is for pregnant women and their partners who want to learn more about breastfeeding.
 If you are having your baby at the Hospital the service is free of charge.
 If you are having your baby at another hospital there is a fee.

 For more information, please refer to the second on Antenatal Classes or the link below to make a booking: